 The goal of this paper is to improve the player’s understanding of the game flow, providing insights on how the story progressed and influences in the outcome.
 In order to improve understanding, we provide the means to analyze the game flow by using a provenance graph.
 Provenance refers to the documented history of an object's life cycle and is generally used in the context of art, digital data, and science [23].

 In our previous work [16], we introduced the usage of digital provenance [12] in games.
-The main goal of the previous work was to propose a framework that collects information during a game session and maps it to provenance terms, thus providing the means for a post-game analysis.
-The present paper is based on the framework introduced in the previous paper.
-However, differently from the previous work, which is focused on provenance gathering, this work focus on provenance analysis.
+The main goal of the previous work was to propose a framework that collects information during a game session and maps it to provenance terms, providing the means for a post-game analysis.
+This was the first time that the provenance concept and formalization was used in the representation of game flow.
+The present paper is based on the framework definition introduced in the previous paper.
+However, while in the previous work we introduced the provenance gathering, this work introduces the provenance construction and analysis methodology.

 The provenance analysis is done by processing the collected gameplay data and generating a provenance graph, which relate the actions and events that occurred during the game session.
 This provenance graph allows the player to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
 This process also aids in the identification of mistakes, allowing the player to reflect upon them for future interactions.

-The provenance in games framework was previously instantiated in the SDM game [17] as a proof of concept.
+In this work, the provenance in games framework is instantiated in the SDM game [17] as a proof of concept.
 The SDM game focuses on introducing Software Engineering concepts and skills to undergraduate students.
 The new and improved version of SDM presented in this paper includes provenance gathering and analysis, allowing students to visualize their actions and identify steps that lead to successful or unsuccessful outcomes.
 While the main application of provenance in this paper is over a serious game, we believe that the concepts discussed in this paper are applicable to other kinds of games and useful to support advanced analysis, such as gameplay balancing, events and behaviors data mining, and even storytelling enhancements.

 This paper is organized as follows: Section 2 provides related work in the area of game flow analysis.
 Section 3 provides some background on provenance, explaining key definitions that are used in the provenance graph, as well as the framework used to enable provenance in games.
 Section 4 presents the provenance analysis by using a provenance graph and some features to aid in the analysis.
 Section 5 presents a proof of concept usage of the analysis in the SDM game.
 Finally, Section 6 presents the conclusions of this work and points out some future work.